First Twenty Five Pages

 Brunette stands on the platform watching the train until it slows to a stop.
 Steam rushes from the undercarriage, lifting a sticky stench into the air.
 She reaches for her bag, looks up at the advertisement pasted on the railcar in front of her; it’s Better Blonder Blonde holding a tube of Pimpless Creamore against her cheek and smiling.
 Brunette spits at the photograph.
 “Phony bitch; bet her vagina has no pimples.”

 Herfather is seen through the faded curtains of his window, pacing back and forth, remembering the day The Last Redhead was born.
 He combs his few, greasy, red hair on his head, breaking open the pimples on his scalp.
-“I should have been there the day she was born,” he says out loud.
-“That boardwalk, and that phony blonde.”
+“I should have been there.” he says out loud.
 His tears were real.
 He held his pimple ridden, mushy face in his hands, crying for the loss of his wife on that day, and for the child with red hair that they told him was not his, taking her away eighteen years ago; eighteen years ago today.
-It took eighteen years to fade those filthy curtains, so the cameramen could get pictures of how he really felt about being on the boardwalk, instead of being with his newly arriving and dying family.
+It took all these years to fade those filthy curtains, so the cameramen could get pictures of how he really felt.
 The bulbs shatter on the side of Herfather’s house, breaking against the concrete.
 The cameramen replace them as fast as they can; reaching into a bulb bag, gripping one by the bulbous end and inserting it into the bulb-hole in the camera.
 They take pictures of Herfather combing his pimples and crying, then place the photos in an ad for Pimpless Creamore.
-He is still pathetically ugly, and everyone wonders how he got to be married in the first place.
+He is pathetically ugly, and everyone wonders how he got to be married in the first place.

 A dry, brown, crusty spot on the Scottish earth opened like a peeling scab, and out popped a helicopter full of Spermicidal Maniac and The Last Redhead; he piloted, she sat with headphones on, and one of those little microphones that they talk through.